flaneurette/Health-Library/Documents/Food/Snacks/Popcorn/README.md

 # Microwaving Popcorn

+What you need:

+- 1/3 to 1/2 cup popcorn kernels

+- Food grade cotton bag (I used a cotton bread bag: preferably one that resists high temperature)

 I found that using a medium sized cotton bag, works very well for microwaving kernels and it is eco-friendly, because it can be reused.
 I used a food grade bread bag.
 I put the kernels inside the large cotton bag and tie it with string, then microwave it until there is 10 seconds of popping left between kernels.

-Do not use plastic containers
+Do not use plastic containers, nor metals.

 > A few things to keep in mind for safety:
 Make sure the bag is 100% cotton with no synthetic fibers, metal threads, or decorative elements that could spark or melt in the microwave.
 Natural, unbleached cotton is safest.